acidtib/genesis-dev/README.md

 What is WeyCash (WEYC)?

 WeyCash is a peer-to-peer decentralized digital currency for ordinary people, easy to use and acquire.
-We’re pushing for blockchain mass adoption through education and charity.
-A sustainable and scalable solutions in the charity and educational sectors on the Blockchain.
-WeyCash summarizes the best characteristics of digital currencies, which were issued earlier (Bitcoin, Dash,PIVX), such as: increased security, fast consensus mechanism, and increased decentralization achieved by requiring miners to prove the knowledge of the transaction data.
+We’re pushing for blockchain mass adoption through Memeification.
+A sustainable and scalable solution in the content creation sectors on the Blockchain.
+WeyCash summarizes the best characteristics of digital currencies, which were issued earlier (Bitcoin, Dash, PIVX), such as: increased security, fast consensus mechanism, and increased decentralization achieved by requiring miners to prove the knowledge of the transaction data.
 The community has created a coin with faster transaction, more secure, masternode and low transaction fee.

-WeyCash is not just another cryptocurrency in the market.
-It has specific use cases in the educational and charity sectors

-WeyCash is fork of Pivx, improved with some of the following features:
+WeyCash is a fork of Pivx, improved with some of the following features:

 - DNS hardcoded
-- Supersecure
 - Consesus by masternode
-- POS 3.0. fixed
+- POS 3.0
 - Fast transactions featuring guaranteed zero confirmation transaction: Instantsend
 - Intregated BIP38, multisignature, blockexplorer, wallet repair and multisend functions in wallet
 - Low transaction fee

 WeyCash’s Use-cases:
-- Help bloggers to get tip using WEYC.
+- Help MEME creators to get tips using WEYC.
-- Providing an online educational resources library for professional courses, writers and readers.
+- Provide an online marketplace for content creators.
-- Provide Charity organizations with option to be supported by using WEYC.
-- Convert your WEYC coin to ($) Dollar/ (£) Euro and use it WEYC for coin listing and any node hosting

-The project is led by 12 members: (Telegram/Discord)

-- @Cryptowaker: Team leader
-- @CryptoExtrem: Social manager
-- @saajan4: Communication lead
-- @barjan0x: Communication Support
-- @Wundef: Marketing developer
-- @lanoes: Core developer
-- @ZioFabry: Core developer
-- @GreatDaneGH: Software developer
-- @ennybelly: Blockchain/web developer
-- @Alain#4172: Full-stack Software developer
-- @SeunCrypton#7048: Graphics and Animation

 WeyCash Specifications:
 - Coin Name: WeyCash